 220 people died in the UK in 2015 because of a drunk driver.

 In 2017, there were 14,053 hospital admissions across England tied to illicit drug use.

 There were 2,593 deaths in 2016 across England and Wales due to drug use.

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 - OR -

 While many have developed an addiction in the UK to legal drugs, illicit drug use is also on the rise.
-Cannabis, the most abused substance after alcohol, is used by more than two million people.
-Cocaine, despite being used by less than a million users, is becoming more accessible, making abuse and addiction more commonplace.
+Cannabis, the most abused substance after alcohol, is used by more than 2,000,000 people.
+Cocaine, despite being used by less than 1,000,000 users, is becoming more accessible, making abuse and addiction more commonplace.
 Meanwhile, without enough resources, rehabilitation clinics can become overstretched, overused, and unable to help everyone who comes through.

 If you are suffering from addiction in the UK, and need help figuring out your next steps, try reaching out to a treatment provider.